Circle with Disney raises $10 million for its parental control device for families

 The company says it plans to use the new funding to continue to develop the product, expand to new markets, and pursue growth.

-“With our current head count at about 30 people, we have plans to double that in the next 12 months across all departments, specifically in our development teams,” notes Memory.
+“With our current headcount at about 30 people, we have plans to double that in the next 12 months across all departments, specifically in our development teams,” notes Memory.
 “We’ll also be continuing to work on new product offerings that will be debuted later this year, as well as scaling into additional regions across the globe.
 We have currently availability in Belgium, Canada, Denmark, Finland, Iceland, Netherlands, Norway and Sweden and seek to expand that.
 We’ll also seek to deepen our marketing spend,” he adds.

 “We live in an era where parents need solutions to help manage their family’s persistent access to the internet,” said Kevin Talbot, managing partner, Relay Ventures, in a statement about the firm’s investment.
 “As a happy Circle customer I proactively tracked them down and decided to invest because their product simply works exactly as advertised.”